 Have you ever gotten out of bed and suddenly realized something was terribly wrong with your foot?
 Maybe standing and placing any weight on your foot hurt, or just trying to put on your shoes caused you to wince due to top of foot pain.

-And if any of part of a foot is damaged or inflamed, it can impact your balance and mobility and cause serious discomfort — including pain on top of foot.
+If any of part of a foot is damaged or inflamed, it can impact your balance and mobility and cause serious discomfort, including pain on top of foot.

-Overuse is the main cause of pains on top of foot
+Overuse is the main cause of pains on the top of your foot

-Overuse and extra stress placed on your feet by repetitive actions, including sports, are the main causes of pains on top of foot.
-If you jog or play a sport like soccer or basketball and suffer from pain on top of your foot, inflammation of tendons that run along the top of the foot — a condition known as tendonitis — is likely the cause.
-Ill-fitting, too tight shoes can also produce the painful top of foot symptoms that marks tendonitis.
+Overuse and extra stress placed on your feet due to repetitive actions, including sports, are the main causes of pains on top of foot.
+If you jog or play a sport like soccer or basketball and suffer from pain on top of your foot, inflammation of tendons that run along the top of your foot — a condition known as tendonitis — is likely the cause.
+Ill-fitting, tight shoes can also produce the painful symptoms that mark tendonitis.

-More causes of pain on top of foot
+More causes of pain on the top of your foot

 - Neuromas.
-When a nerve in your foot is irritated from walking and shoe pressure, it can swell — causing a condition known as a neuroma.
-Although the most common type of neuroma occurs on the bottom of the foot between the toes, a neuroma can also cause top of foot painful symptoms.
+When a nerve in your foot is irritated from walking and shoe pressure, it can swell, causing a condition known as a neuroma.
+Although the most common type of neuroma occurs on the bottom of the foot between your toes, a neuroma can also cause top of foot painful symptoms.
 Wider or padded shoes can often help relieve neuroma pain.

 - Diabetic neuropathy.
-Diabetes can cause in nerve damage, resulting in numbness, tingling, or pain anywhere on feet.
-Properly fitting shoes can help protect your feet and avoid injury if you have neuropathy.
+Diabetes can cause nerve damage, resulting in numbness, tingling, or pain anywhere on your feet.
+Properly fitting shoes can help protect your feet and help you avoid injury if you have neuropathy.

 - Arthritis.
-Many types of arthritis affect joints, bones, and muscles and can cause pain, stiffness, and swelling in the feet, the Arthritis Foundation explains, including top of foot pain.
+Many types of arthritis affect joints, bones, and muscles and can cause pain, stiffness, and swelling in your feet, the Arthritis Foundation explains, including top of foot pain.
 Osteoarthritis, characterized by the breakdown of bone cartilage, most commonly affects the big toe.
-However, it can cause pain in the middle of your top foot, too.
-Rheumatoid arthritis is a chronic, inflammatory autoimmune disease that can affect the small joints of the feet, causing symptoms in several areas of both feet, including top of foot pain.
+It can also cause pain in the middle of the top of your foot, too.
+Rheumatoid arthritis is a chronic, inflammatory autoimmune disease that can affect the small joints of your feet, causing symptoms in several areas of both feet, including top of foot pain.

 - Gout.
 A type of arthritis that causes painful and stiff joints, gout is caused by crystals made of a substance called uric acid.
 The crystals accumulate and cause foot pain, often starting in the big toe but then spreading to different joints in your feet, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-Bottom line?
-Persistent pain on top foot need medical care
+Persistent pain on top foot needs medical care

-If your top of foot is painful, try rest, over-the-counter pain relievers, and ice packs to reduce swelling.
-But if pains on top of your foot are persistent and last more than seven days, call your doctor.
+If the top of your foot is painful, try rest, over-the-counter pain relievers, and ice packs to reduce swelling.
+If the pain is persistent and lasts more than seven days, call your doctor.
 The AOFAS advises seeking immediate medical care if your foot pain is so severe you can’t walk, or if you have numbness, tingling, or other signs of nerve damage.